-There are three good reasons to wash new clothes, especially pieces like underwear or t-shirts and shorts that are worn in direct contact with your skin, before you wear them.
+There are three good reasons to wash new clothes, especially pieces like underwear or t-shirts and shorts that are worn in direct contact with your skin before you wear them.

-- One reason to wash new clothes is to wash out extra dye that can be transferred to your skin or other garments.
+One reason to wash new clothes is to wash out extra dye that can be transferred to your skin or other garments.
 Most fabrics made from synthetic fibers (polyester, acrylic) are colored with azo-aniline dyes.
 These dyes can cause severe skin reactions for people, especially small children, who are allergic to them.
 If the allergy is severe, the rash will be similar to poison ivy.
 But even less severe reactions can cause dry, itchy inflamed patches of skin.

-- It is possible to transfer lice, scabies, bacteria and fungus from one person to another person when clothes are tried on.
+It is possible to transfer lice, scabies, bacteria, and fungus from one person to another person when clothes are tried on.
 Dressing rooms can become breeding grounds for everything from viruses to athlete's foot.
 Why take that risk?

-What About Used Clothes?
+What About Used or Secondhand Clothing?

-Even though these clothes have probably been cleaned before being placed for sale, washing in your regular detergent will insure better results for your family.
-This is particularly important if someone in your home has sensitivity to fragrances like those in fabric softeners that so many people love.
+Clothing from a consignment or thrift store should always be washed or dry-cleaned before wearing for hygienic purposes and to prevent skin irritation.
+Even though these clothes have probably been cleaned before being placed for sale, washing in your regular detergent will ensure better results for your family.
+This is particularly important if someone in your home has a sensitivity to fragrances like those in fabric softeners that so many people love.

 If the clothing has excessive odors from perfume or scented products, you should take extra steps beyond just washing.
 Wash as suggested and if the odor remains, use fresh air to help remove the scent.
-Or, soak the clothing overnight in a sink or bucket filled with lukewarm water and 1 cup of baking soda before washing.
-Add one cup of distilled white vinegar to the rinse cycle to help strip away any detergent or fabric softener residue in the fibers that may be holding onto scent.
+Or, soak the clothing overnight in a sink or bucket filled with lukewarm water and one cup of baking soda before washing.
+Add one-half cup of distilled white vinegar to the rinse cycle to help strip away any detergent or fabric softener residue in the fibers that may be holding onto the scent.

 Allow the freshly washed clothes to air dry in a breezy location and give the item a final sniff test before wearing.

-What can I do to Reduce Exposure to Chemicals on Clothing
+What Can I Do to Reduce Exposure to Chemicals on Clothing?

 Choose clothing that can be washed at home to avoid any chemicals used in the dry-cleaning process.